m-de-graaff/keyloom/packages/adapters/README.md

 }
 ```

-Use SCHEMA.md in the Prisma adapter package for the reference schema.
+See SCHEMA.md in this package for the reference Prisma schema.